sophn8/bday_wordclouds/TSwift/README.md

 ![3](/TSwift/img/3.png)

 The `bing` lexicon allows us to see unigram text as a positive or negative binary.
 This isn't as illustrative of the other lexicons.
 However, to answer our question-- is Taylor Swift getting more angsty?-- the `bing` lexicon offers a straightforward answer.
+(Angsty as defined by "negative.")

 Taylor Swift's discography is quite neutral in tone.
 Based on this analysis, her lyrics are a little more positive than negative.